dzhng/zod-gpt/README.md

 #### Request

-To send a request to a chat session:
+To send a completion request to a model:

 ```typescript
 const res: Response = await request(model, prompt, options: RequestOptions);